-Terry Crews Denies Claims He Wants Fame From Me Too Movement
+Terry Crews Denies Claims That He Wants Fame From Me Too Movement

 Terry Crews has heard people say that he is seeking to gain something from speaking out against sexual assault.

-However, the Brooklyn Nine-Nine actor who has been in the business for over 20 years insists that couldn’t be further from the truth.
+However, the Brooklyn Nine-Nine actor, who has been in the business for over 20 years, insists that that couldn’t be further from the truth.
 In an interview with Vox, Crews reminded people that he was already famous and had nothing to gain by using his voice to bring awareness to the Me Too movement that takes a stand against sexual assault.

 “People say, ‘Well, you’re trying to get fame by this Me Too thing.’..
 I’ve been famous for the last 20 years,” he said.
 “What more is there to gain?
 If anything, I could have cut my own head off.”

-Crews said he identifies with women who have been harassed and assaulted but have issues when they attempt to speak out about it.
+Crews said he identifies with women who have been harassed and assaulted, but have issues when they attempt to speak out about it.
 He called himself the male example for the movement and explained why it was important to speak out about the matter.

 “I realized if I don’t speak, no one’s going to get help,” he said.
 “I remember just feeling like my tweets that I had to put out there was about, ‘Wait a minute, I have to support these women simply because it’s the right thing to do!'”